hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251006746v1-derainmamba-a-frequency-aware-state-space-model-with-detail-enhancem.md

 ---
 layout: default
-title: DeRainMamba: A Frequency-Aware State Space Model with Detail Enhancement for Image Deraining
+title: "DeRainMamba: A Frequency-Aware State Space Model with Detail Enhancement for Image Deraining"
 ---

 # DeRainMamba: A Frequency-Aware State Space Model with Detail Enhancement for Image Deraining